Weaning diarrhea in young rabbits

 Fully liquid content in the digestive system of this 24 days old young rabbit

-Some young rabbits eat little to no food for the next 24 hours after weaning.
-There is little information on the consequences of such fasting on health.
+It is not uncommon for young rabbits to consume minimal to no food for the first 24 hours after weaning.
+There is a limited amount of information available regarding the consequences of such fasting on health.
 Decreased appetite may cause changes in the lining of the intestine.
-Studies have shown that young rabbits that have eaten little for a week show changes in the structure of the intestine: the intestinal villi (folds of the mucosa and underlying connective tissue) are shorter and the intestinal crypts are shallower.
-The surface of the intestine is smaller and, as a result, the ability to absorb nutrients contained in the diet is diminished.
-The growth of the rabbits is slower than those normally feeds.
+Studies have demonstrated that young rabbits that have been fed a minimal amount of food for a week exhibit alterations in the structure of the intestine.
+Specifically, the intestinal villi (folds of the mucosa and underlying connective tissue) are shorter, and the intestinal crypts are shallower.
+The surface area of the small intestine is smaller, which decreases its absorption of nutrients from the diet.
+Rabbits exhibit slower growth rates than those who eat normally.

-During an autopsy, the contents of the intestine and cecum are liquid.
+During an autopsy, the contents of the intestine and cecum are found to be liquid.

 Treatment

-It is very important to keep young rabbits well hydrated, especially in case of severe diarrhea.
-In this case, a sterile physiological solution with electrolytes must be administered.
-The solution should be lukewarm, so as not to cause hypothermia.
+It is imperative to ensure that young rabbits are adequately hydrated, particularly in cases of severe diarrhea.
+In such cases, the administration of a sterile physiological solution with electrolytes is imperative.
+The solution should be kept at a lukewarm temperature to avoid causing hypothermia.

-The administration of physiological fluids must be accompanied by a food rich in fiber and hay of good quality.
+The administration of physiological fluids must be accompanied by a food rich in fiber and high-quality hay.

-Activated charcoal is very effective in case of diarrhea.
-The very fine powder binds the toxins produced by the pathogenic bacteria.
-This natural product should not be given over a long period because it also binds nutrients, vitamins and other nutrients.
-Kaolin has a similar effect, absorbing bacteria, toxins, water and nutrients.
-As a result, it should only be given to young rabbits over a short period of time.
+Activated charcoal is highly effective in cases of diarrhea.
+The powder's fine consistency allows it to bind the toxins produced by the pathogenic bacteria.
+This natural product should not be administered over an extended period, as it has the capacity to bind nutrients, vitamins, and other essential elements.
+Kaolin has a similar effect, absorbing bacteria, toxins, water, and nutrients.
+Therefore, it is recommended that this product be administered to young rabbits over a brief period only.

-Blueberry or blackcurrant juice or fresh blueberries help fight mild diarrhea and have a mild disinfecting action.
-Carob seed powder, pomegranate or green tea all have strong anti-oxidant properties (polyphenols) that help restore the intestinal flora and stimulate the immune system.
+Blueberry or blackcurrant juice, or fresh blueberries, can help treat mild diarrhea and offer a mild disinfecting action.
+Carob seed powder, pomegranate, and green tea are all known for their high antioxidant properties (polyphenols), which have been shown to support intestinal flora restoration and immune system stimulation.

-Aromatic herbs such as oregano (Origanum vulgare), marjoram (Origanum majorana), thyme or lavender also have light disinfecting properties, including against Escherichia coli.
+Aromatic herbs such as oregano (Origanum vulgare), marjoram (Origanum majorana), thyme, and lavender also have light disinfecting properties, including against Escherichia coli.

-Finally, hygiene is essential, especially in case of diarrhea of bacterial origin.
+Finally, it is crucial to maintain good hygiene, especially in cases of diarrhea of bacterial origin.

-Plants or natural products can help prevent or stop diarrhea.
-These are effective aids, which act differently than veterinary drugs.
-Warning, they do not replace a veterinary treatment when it is necessary.
+Plants or natural products have been shown to be effective in preventing or stopping diarrhea.
+These products are effective aids that act differently than veterinary drugs.
+Please note that they do not substitute for a veterinary treatment when one is required.

 Plants fighting diarrhea in young rabbits